Sexual Harassment is defined as:

-b.create an intimidating, hostile, or offensive working or learning environment; or c.interfering with or limiting one’s ability to participate in or benefit from an institutional program or activity.
+b.create an intimidating, hostile, or offensive working or learning environment; or c.interfere with or limiting one’s ability to participate or benefit from an institutional program or activity.

 Sexual harassment includes forced or coerced sex or relationships, including where a person is incapable of giving consent due to use of drugs or alcohol, or due to disability or being under the age of 16.
 Other examples that may constitute sexual harassment when sufficiently severe, persistent, or pervasive include, without limitation: